vjsr007/ollama-chat/README.md

 - **Search Capabilities**: Web search integration (with API key)

 ### Developer Experience

 - **TypeScript**: Full type safety throughout the application
 - **Clean Architecture**: Domain-driven design with clear separation of concerns
 - **Hot Reload**: Development server with instant updates
 - **Testing Ready**: Jest configuration for unit testing
 - **Linting**: ESLint and Prettier for code quality

+## 📸 Taking Screenshots for Documentation

+To capture screenshots for this README:

+### Required Screenshots

+1. **Main Interface** (`main-interface.png`)
+   - Start the app with `npm start`
+   - Open a chat with an AI model
+   - Show a conversation with tool usage
+   - Include the full window with tabs visible

+2. **Tool Management** (`tools-tab.png`)
+   - Click on the "Tools" tab
+   - Show the list of available tools
+   - Include enabled/disabled status
+   - Capture tool categories and descriptions

+3. **Model Configuration** (`model-config.png`)
+   - Click on "Models" tab
+   - Show model selection dropdown
+   - Include any external models if configured
+   - Show system prompt area

+4. **Web Automation Example** (`web-automation.png`)
+   - Run a Puppeteer command like "take a screenshot of google.com"
+   - Show the command execution
+   - Include the resulting screenshot or output
+   - Capture the full conversation flow

+### Screenshot Guidelines

+- **Resolution**: Capture at least 1920x1080
+- **Format**: Save as PNG for best quality
+- **Content**: Include relevant UI elements and text
+- **Privacy**: Blur any personal information
+- **Lighting**: Use dark/light mode consistently
+- **File Size**: Optimize images to keep under 500KB each

 ## 🛠️ Technology Stack